ProjectOpenSea/opensea-js/README.md

 New in version 0.2.9, you can create bundles of assets to sell at the same time!
 If the owner has approved all the assets in the bundle already, only a signature is needed to create it.

-To make a bundle, it's just one line of code:
+To make a bundle, it's just one call:

 ```JavaScript
 const assets: Array<{tokenId: string; tokenAddress: string}> = [...]